gmoirod/helm-rbac/README.md

 $ helm uninstall helm-rbac -n helm-rbac
 ```

-## RBAC Maintainance
+## RBAC Rules Maintainance

-Common definitions shared between clusters must be defined in `values.yaml`.
+### Best practices

+- Use a dedicated namespace for your helm release
+- ⚠️ Avoid to bind users directly to `Roles`/`ClusterRoles`.
+Instead define groups of users (e.g. devteam, qateam, etc.).
+- Prefer predefined `ClusterRoles`
-While specific definitions for a cluster must be defined in its own value files.
+- In case of multi-clusters, define common rules in default `values.yaml`, while specific definitions for a cluster will be defined in its own value files.

 ### Rules